Louise Mandrell: Later career

 Mandrell continues to perform at selected special occasions and corporate events.
 In December 2007, she performed in Washington, D.C., with the National Army band.

-Over the Christmas and New Year 2008–2009, Mandrell performed at the Opryland Hotel in Nashville for one month.
+Over the Christmas and New Year seasons in 2008 and 2009, Mandrell performed at the Opryland Hotel in Nashville for one month.
 The multi-instrumental dinner show was entitled "Joy to the World".
 Mandrell also announced her intention to create a new show in 2010, "The Gift".

 In 2009, she signed with Strouadavarious Records and announced her intention to release an album of country classics and a Christmas-themed album.

-During 2011 and 2012, Mandrell joined Lee Greenwood on selected tour dates, including a six-week Branson run at the Welk Resort Theatre from September 12 – October 22.
+During 2011 and 2012, Mandrell joined fellow 80s country superstar Lee Greenwood on selected tour dates, including a six-week Branson run at the Welk Resort Theatre from September 12 —- October 22.

-Mandrell's final Christmas show at Gaylord Opryland titled "Louise Mandrell's Christmas Dinner Party" took place November 18 – December 25, 2011.
+Mandrell's final Christmas show at Gaylord Opryland titled "Louise Mandrell's Christmas Dinner Party" took place on November 18 – December 25, 2011.

-After 30 years, she released Playing Favorites, her 11th studio album of country standards on October 4, 2019.
+After 30 years, she released Playing Favorites, her most recent studio album consisting of country standards, on October 4, 2019.
+It was produced by Buddy Cannon.

 Mandrell appeared on the Opry's country classic show in Nashville.
-The last time she performed on that stage was 50 years ago. the show was broadcast live on the radio program, Opry Country Classics at the Ryman Auditorium, October 3, 2019.
-She is scheduled to perform on the Grand Ole Opry live from the Ryman on November 30, 2019.
+The last time she performed on that stage was 50 years ago.
+The show was broadcast live on the radio program, Opry Country Classics at the Ryman Auditorium, October 3, 2019.
+She performed on the Grand Ole Opry live from the Ryman on November 30, 2019.

-2022 Louise and Irlene join the special Opry show on 7/30/2022 for the 50th year membership of sister Barbara Mandrell as a Opry member.
-Louise once again took to the Opry stage in the Country classics segment 10/13/2022.
+On July 30, 2022, Louise and Irlene joined the special Opry show celebrating the 50th year membership of sister Barbara Mandrell as a Opry member.

+Louise once again took to the Opry stage in the Country classics segment on October 13, 2022, December 4, 2022, and March 9, 2023.

 Commercial spokesperson

-Mandrell was the spokesperson for Sanderson Farms' Miss Goldy's Chicken for 20 years, RC Cola in the early 80's and White Rain in the mid-1980s.
-2021-22 Louise, along with Jimmy Fortune, (of the Statler bros) filmed a series of infomercials for TIME LIFE.
-These can be seen randomly on different networks through out the country and online (Youtube).
+Outside of her musical career, Mandrell served as spokesperson for Sanderson Farms' Miss Goldy Chicken, appearing in several television commercials and print ads for two decades.
+She also participated in a series of commercials for RC Cola in the mid-1970s, singing the famous "Me and My RC" jingle.
+Most recently, Mandrell, along with Jimmy Fortune of The Statler Brothers, appeared in a half-hour infomercial for Time-Life, promoting the box set Classic Country (2022 edition).

 Pop culture

-In the 80's the Mandrell sisters were impersonated by the cast of Saturday Night Live on NBC.
+In the 1980s, the Mandrell sisters were impersonated by the cast of Saturday Night Live on NBC.